Mentors-Outreach/hextra/exampleSite/content/docs/guide/upload-a-photo.md

 ## Upload a Photo:

-- Click on the profile picture or avatar to access the profile settings.
+- Click on your profile picture or name (whichever is displayed) in the top navigation bar.
+This should lead you to your profile page.
-- Follow the prompts to upload a photo from your device.
+- Find the **"Edit Profile"** section and click on it.
-- Ensure the image reflects you or your brand effectively.
+- Locate the profile picture section and click on it.
+This might be indicated by an **"Edit"** option or a camera icon.

-## Save Changes:
+- You'll be presented with options to upload a new photo or remove your current one.

-- After uploading the photo, look for a "Save" or "Update Profile" button.
+- Choose your desired photo from your computer's files.
-Confirm your changes to save your new profile photo.
+- Click ***"Save Changes"** to confirm the update.